Battlefield 1: The Runner

 Set during the Gallipoli Campaign of 1915, the player takes on the role of Australian messenger and Second Boer War veteran, Frederick Bishop.
 The story starts with Bishop encountering young Jack Foster, who says he is Bishop's new charge.
 While initially cynical, Bishop reluctantly relents and takes Foster under his wing, but warns Foster to refrain from battle due to his inexperience and young age.
 Bishop storms the beaches of Gallipoli at Cape Helles and captures a strategic enemy position.
 Bishop fires a flare to signify the capture of the position but is startled by a lone Foster, who disobeyed Bishop's command to only move up with the rest of the Allied forces.
 Bishop berates Foster for his naivety and view of war as a glorious activity, given that Foster had lied about his age to enlist.
 Foster becomes appalled at the sight of the carnage around him, but Bishop softens his rhetoric and reassures Foster that they will be alright.

 The next day, Bishop volunteers as a runner in place of Foster, whom Bishop considers inexperienced for the task.
 Bishop returns to HQ to deliver a message and is saved by Foster, who shoots a nearby Ottoman soldier.
 British officer Whitehall dispatches Bishop to a rear command post to inform them that the British intend to advance further.
 Bishop finds the rear CP deserted, and discovers that the British intend to retreat and cover the withdrawal with artillery fire.
 Remembering that Foster is still on the frontlines, Bishop rushes back to retrieve him.
 Finding Whitehall, Bishop is shocked to discover that Foster has joined an assault on an Ottoman fortress.
 Bishop decides to pursue Foster, while a distressed Whitehall permits Bishop to disobey the fallback order to get Foster, telling him he has not much time.

 Bishop finds Foster and informs him of the imminent artillery strike, but the young Australian says that they cannot abandon their wounded.
 Bishop attacks the fort to cover the withdrawal, but tells Foster to fire a flare when the retreat is completed so that the former can make his own escape.
 Bishop then single-handedly captures the fort and is mortally wounded in the process, but sees Foster's flare and is relieved to see that the retreat was successful.
-The story ends as Bishop dies from his wounds, watching as British warships shell the fort.
-Closing subtitles state that the Ottomans eventually won the Battle at Gallipoli, and several notable survivors went on to lead a postwar Turkey.
-Australian and New Zealand troops fought at Gallipoli under their own flags, distinguishing themselves in combat.
+The story ends with Bishop watching as British warships shell the fort.
+Closing subtitles state that the Ottomans eventually won the Battle at Gallipoli, and several notable survivors went on to found a new postwar Republic of Turkey.
+Australian and New Zealand troops fought at Gallipoli under their own flags, distinguishing themselves in combat after marking the Anzac Day.